 It doesn’t get any easier than this!

 Make sure when placing your rose petals onto the paper towel that the petals do not at all overlap.
-If they do overlap they may stick to one another.
+If they do overlap, they may stick to one another.

 Place the plate into a microwave and set the timer for 2 minutes.

-Be careful with the plate it will be hot.
+Be careful with the plate; it will be hot.

 Set up a small drying area for your petals.
-As you remove them from the microwave you can place them on the second piece of paper towel to cool down.
+As you remove them from the microwave, you can place them on the second piece of paper towel to cool down.

-Peony, sunflower, cosmos, lavatera, daisies; honestly I would try anything I thought might work.
+Peony, sunflower, cosmos, lavatera, daisies; honestly, I would try anything I thought might work.

 A few craft ideas for your dried rose petals

 Dried rose petals make excellent potpourri.
-It is important to note that the scent does not stay, you will need to enhance your potpourri with some essential oils, or artificial scent (if that’s your thing).
+It is important to note that the scent does not stay, you will need to enhance your potpourri with some essential oils, or artificial fragrance (if that’s your thing).